Iron Sky: Plot

 In 2018, an American crewed mission lands on the Moon.
 The lander carries two astronauts, one of them an African-American male model, James Washington, specifically chosen to aid the U.S. President in her re-election (various "Black to the Moon" word-play posters are seen in the film, extolling the new Moon landing).

 Upon landing on the far side of the Moon, they encounter the descendants of Nazis who escaped to the Moon in 1945 (self-styled the "Fourth Reich" in dialogue).
 Washington is taken captive after the other astronaut is killed.
 Nazi scientist Doktor Richter examines Washington and obtains his smartphone, which he later recognizes as having more computing power than the 1940s-style computers of the Fourth Reich, enabling its use as a control unit to complete their giant space battleship Götterdämmerung.

 When Richter strives to demonstrate his Wunderwaffe to the current Führer, Wolfgang Kortzfleisch, the phone's battery is quickly exhausted.
 Nazi commander Klaus Adler, chosen for genetic reasons to mate with Earth specialist Renate Richter (Doktor Richter's daughter), embarks in a flying saucer to collect more such computers on Earth.
 He takes with him Washington, who has been "Aryanized" by Doktor Richter using an "albinizing" drug.

 Upon landing in New York City, they discover that Renate has stowed away with them.
-They abandon Washington after he connects them with the President's campaign adviser, Vivian Wagner.
+They abandon Washington after he connects them with the President's campaign adviser, Vivian Wagner, who, in a parody of a scene from Downfall (2004 film) had raged at her staff for their inability to create effective marketing material to improve The President's approval ratings.
 Adler and Renate energize the President's re-election campaign using Nazi-style rhetoric.
 Renate is unaware of Adler's ambition to replace Kortzfleisch and rule the world.

+Sometime later, Kortzfleisch interprets Adler's lack of communication as treachery.
+He himself commands a much larger fleet of flying saucers and giant Zeppelin-like spacecraft called Siegfrieds which tow asteroids as missiles.
+Renate finds a now homeless Washington on the street, and together they go watch The Great Dictator.
+From this, Renate realizes the Nazis' true intentions and that Adler intends global genocide.

-After three months, Kortzfleisch lands on Earth and confronts Adler, but is killed by Adler and Vivian.
-Adler declares himself the new Führer before returning to orbit in Kortzfleisch's flying saucer, deserting Vivian but taking her tablet computer.
+Kortzfleisch lands on Earth and confronts Adler, but is killed by Adler and Vivian, who were beginning an intimate relationship.
+Adler declares himself the new Führer before returning to orbit in Kortzfleisch's flying saucer, deserting Vivian but taking her iPad.